 Reduce dryness and provide consistent comfort in your home by calling Westerhouse Heating and Cooling for a home humidifier consultation and installation.
 You’ll be amazed at the difference it can provide to your comfort level.
 Call (785) 542-2707 or contact Westerhouse online today to feel better, save money, and protect your valuables with an Aprilaire home humidifier.

-Westerhouse Heating and Cooling is the number one provider for HVAC services in Eudora, De Soto, and Lawrence, KS.
-They are a small multi-generation, family-owned company that repairs, services and installs air conditioners, furnaces, heat pumps, geothermal systems, mini-splits (single room HVAC), humidifiers, and air quality systems.
+Westerhouse Heating and Cooling is the number one provider for heating and cooling services in Lawrence, Eudora, and De Soto.
+They are a small multi-generation, family-owned company that repairs, services, and installs air conditioners, furnaces, heat pumps, geothermal systems, mini-splits (single room HVAC), humidifiers, and air quality systems.

 This article was originally posted in November of 2017 and has been recently updated.